 Much of DCSWA's activity focuses around events that bring science writers together for socializing, networking and professional development.
-Indeed, our biggest event is our annual Professional Development Day, typically held in early April or late March.
+Our biggest event is our annual Professional Development Day, typically held in early April or late March.
 This is a full-day event with workshops designed for journalists, PIOs, book authors and freelancers.
 We typically have one or two plenary speakers, usually nationally known science communicators.
 There is always a pitch slam with editors, and plenty of time for networking.
-The next professional development day will be March 28, 2015.
+The next professional development day was held on March 28, 2015.
 See the full agenda and a series of session reports.

 We also organize events throughout the year.
 These include:

 - Science-related field trips to places like the Baltimore Aquarium, the Chesapeake Bay, or the National Museum of Natural History.

 - A popular series of Science Cafes featuring interesting people from the greater DC science community.

 - Happy hours at local bars, sometimes in conjunction with other local scientific or journalistic organizations.

 - Baseball games and science comedy nights!

 We host an annual newsbrief award to recognize excellence in short-form science reporting, which is rarely eligible for major science writing awards.

 Over the years we've managed to become a corporation in Maryland and an entity recognized by the Internal Revenue Service.
 We have a board of directors.
 We have bona fide bylaws and official tax status: We're a 501(c)6 organization, which means we're tax exempt, but not a charity.
 Ask your tax preparer whether you can deduct DCSWA dues as a business expense.
 Or better yet, if you have an employer, ask it to spring for the hefty $25 annual dues.